Mentor applications: Trimester 1 is closed and will re-open again in late March 2015 for Trimester 2.

 At the completion of the program you will receive a certificate of participation, a letter of commendation for your CV and credit on your Deakin card to the value of $100 in recognition of your support of the program.
-Please note that students must have successfully completed their role as mentor to be eligible for the formal recognition mentioned below.
+Please note that students must have successfully completed their role as mentor to be eligible for the formal recognition mentioned above.

 In your role as a peer mentor you are expected to meet the following obligations: